 Grammar is something that holds the roots of any language.
-So you need to pay special attention towards the grammar parts.
+So you need to pay special attention to the grammar parts.
 Go through all the tense chart and the usage of punctuation marks.
 A little grammar error can spoil the entire charm of your writing making it useless.
-Proof read your writing to make sure there are not any grammatical mistakes.
+Proofread your writing to make sure there are not any grammatical mistakes.
 Or, to make things easier for you, there are many online sources such as Grammarly that checks your grammar to help you create an effective essay.

 Don’t Write Too Much